ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/authstarmodels/_index.md

 Each model must meet the following requirements:

 - **Transferable**: It can be moved easily between systems and locations without issues.
-- **Versionable and Immutable**: It must be tamper-proof, versioned, reviewable at any time, and compatible with older versions.
+- **Versionable and Immutable**: It must be tamper-proof, versioned, reviewable at any time.
 - **Resilient to Disconnection**: It must stay available even when offline and sync later to stay consistent.
 This means being eventually consistent.